 Common Signs and Symptoms of Anorexia Nervosa

-Warning signs, behaviors and symptoms associated with anorexia nervosa commonly include:
+Anorexia nervosa signs, behaviors and symptoms commonly include:

 - Drastic, intentional weight loss or frequent weight changes.
 Those without eating disorders usually maintain a relatively stable weight or slowly gain weight as they get older, but frequent weight changes that can be very extreme are warning signs of an eating disorder.